dinde451/jarr.d1/Jarulfs_Guide.md

     classes.

   - penalty<sub>quarter damage</sub> only apply to certain attacks in
-    Hellfire, see chapter 2.2.2 for more information.
+    Hellfire, see CHAPTER_LINK_damage-done for more information.

   - Note that if FTH is below 5 or above 95 it is adjusted to 5 and
     95. This is commonly referred to as the auto hit and auto miss of